mukesh-capsitech/rossanodan/content/about.md

 title: "About"
 ---

+Hello :wave:

 My name is Rossano D'Angelo, I come from Italy :it: and I live in London, United Kingdom :uk:.

-I always hated the "describe yourself in few words".
-I have no idea about how to describe myself in a sentence.
-Maybe is a list of what I like that could define who I am?

 I like travelling :earth_americas:, reading manga :books: - after a brief but instense phase in which I was crazy for Stephen King novels.
 I still do like them but my attention drives me to something else at the moment.